immutant/immutant/docs/guides/web.md

 ```

 You can identify a WebSocket upgrade request by the presence of
-`:websocket?` request map.
-This enables you to construct your handlers
+`:websocket?` in the request map.
+This enables you to construct your
-so that they correctly respond to both normal HTTP requests as well as
+handlers so that they correctly respond to both normal HTTP requests
-WebSockets.
+as well as WebSockets.

 ```clojure
 (defn app [request]